Sustainability Curriculum Innovation Grants

 Yes and encouraged.

-I want to propose something that is part of a larger existing curriculum development project.
+I want to propose something that is part of an existing curriculum development project.
 Is this possible?

 How many grants will be awarded?

-We anticipate awarding between four and six grants for 2021.
+We anticipate awarding between two and four grants for 2022.

 I am not a sustainability expert, but I think there could be a linkage between the content I teach and some sustainability concepts.
 Is that eligible?